When the Morocco 2026 bid committee invites you to an International Press Event, they don’t hold back on the luxury.

 As the first night ended with one of the many two-hour long, three-course, five-star meals the press pack would experience during the stay in Morocco, the talk turned to US-Russia relations.
 That day the US expelled 60 Russian diplomats, relating to the Russians’ alleged poisoning of the former Russian military intelligence office Sergei Skripal in England.

-The vote and announcement of the winning 2026 bid takes place in Moscow on 13 June, two days before world football’s showpiece event kicks off in St Petersburg.
+The vote and announcement of the winning 2026 bid takes place in Moscow on 13 June, the day before world football’s showpiece event kicks off.

 Will Vladimir Putin, ahem, allow a US-led bid to be announced as winners of the 2026 hosting rights on Russian soil?